Credits Earned from Other Institutions

-Students should have their IB test scores sent by the International Baccalaureate Organization to Cincinnati State’s Office of Admission.
+Students should have their IB test scores sent by the International Baccalaureate Organization to Cincinnati State’s Office of Admission for processing.

 Requesting Other Advanced Standing Credit

-To obtain advanced standing credit for all other types of prior learning, students should:
+To obtain advanced standing credit for all other types of prior learning, a student should:

 - Obtain a Petition for Advanced Standing Credit from the Office of the Registrar.

 - Pay the advanced standing credit fee at the College Cashier’s Office, where the petition is marked “paid.”
 This step applies to students seeking advanced standing credit either through internal proficiency exams or through documented valid academic or work experience.
-There is a separate fee charged for each attempt to earn credit through an internal proficiency exam.
+A separate fee is charged for each attempt to earn credit through an internal proficiency exam.